Oregon State vs. Stanford NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Oregon State and its opponents have combined to put up more than 55.5 points in five of nine games this season.
+- Oregon State has combined with its opponents to score more than 55.5 points in five of nine games this season.

-- Stanford's games have gone over 55.5 points in five of nine chances this season.

-- Saturday's total is 1.3 points lower than the two team's combined 56.8 points per game average.

-- This contest's over/under is 2.0 points lower than the 57.5 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 57.5 points per game, 2.0 more than this contest's over/under.

-- The Beavers and their opponents have scored an average of 60.2 points per game in 2021, 4.7 more than Saturday's total.
+- The average total in Beavers games this season is 60.2, 4.7 points more than Saturday's over/under of 55.5.

-- The 55.5 total in this game is 2.5 points above the 53.0 average total in Cardinal games this season.
+- The 55.5 over/under in this game is 2.5 points above the 53.0 average total in Cardinal games this season.

 Oregon State Stats and Trends

-- In Oregon State's nine games this year, it has five wins against the spread.

-- This season, the Beavers won ATS in their only game as a favorite of 12 points or more.
+- The Beavers covered the spread in their only game when favored by 12.5 points or more.

-- Oregon State's games this year have hit the over on five of nine set point totals (55.6%).
+- Oregon State has gone over the point total in 55.6% of its opportunities this year (five times over nine games with a set point total).

 - Oregon State is 4-1 against the spread and 4-1 overall in games when it scores more than 29.8 points.

-- When Oregon State piles up more than 421.6 yards, the team is 4-2 against the spread and 4-2 overall.
+- In games that Oregon State piles up over 421.6 yards, the team is 4-2 against the spread and 4-2 overall.

-- The Beavers have turned the ball over eight more times (14 total) than the Cardinal have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for Oregon State at SISportsbook.